tdiesler/camel-cloud-examples/quarkus/timer-log/README.md

 ./mvnw clean package
 ```

-We can now verify that the plain quarkus application runs as expected.
+We can now verify that the plain Java application runs as expected.

 ```shell
 java -jar target/quarkus-app/quarkus-run.jar